kaunghz/VirtuAlgo/README.md

 VirtuAlgo is a stock portfolio management system that incorporates options to perform algorithmic trading.
 (We will add more to this later...).

+# Dependencies

+Must have PostgresSQL Version 16.0 or higher.

 # Installation

 First, clone the branch.